UNIVERSITY OF WISCONSIN-MADISON

 Text

-There is really no satisfactory textbook for a graduate level operating systems class, so we will use the current literature as our text.
+There is really no satisfactory textbook for a graduate level operating systems class, so we will use the current and historic literature as our text.
 The course will be structured around readings from journal articles and conference proceedings.

 The readings for this semester are all available from the class Web page.
 Each item in the list includes a link to a PDF for the paper.